sellect/delayed_cron/README.md

   # define in model
   # * this is an alternative to the methods array in config
-  # - override inteveral from setup
+  # - override default_inteveral from setup
   cron_job :some_method_to_run_as_cron, interval: 15.minutes

   def some_method_to_run_as_cron